 A new set of member metrics has been developed to support the implementation of the 2030 Roadmap and to assess progress towards achieving the long-term impacts.
 The metrics, which will be collected via audits and an annual data collection process, will provide a holistic view of the members’ commitment to, and management of key ESG risks, and the resulting compliance and performance improvements.
 These new metrics will enable us to assess progress, promote behaviour change, report performance more comprehensively, and demonstrate meaningful and measurable progress to stakeholders.

 Periodically we undertake in-depth evaluations, often in collaboration with strategic partners, to provide a deeper and/or broader perspective of our impact and progress.
+For full transparency of results, we commit to publishing the full evaluation report once the research project has concluded.

 - RJC’s requirements to implement programs to improve practices and reduce social and environmental risks on ASM are important to improve the work conditions and human rights of local artisanal miners and to minimise the environmental impacts of these artisanal miners.